chucksalem/oceano_2022_backend/README.md

 In order for the application to load the pages, the following command has to be executed in the resulting docker container:

+To run the frontend independently, comment out the frontend service from docker-compose file.

 ```bash
 bundle exec rake oceano:cache:properties
 ```